If you’re new to plant-based eating, you probably have a lot of questions about tempeh!

-Tempeh can be cooked by pan frying, air frying or baking.
+Tempeh can be cooked by pan frying, air frying, or baking.
 How you cook it depends on the kind of dish you’re making, but all methods are quick and easy.

 When cooked, tempeh should have a chewy, meat-like texture.
 If it’s rubbery, that means it’s probably overcooked.

-It’s a delicious and healthy way to replace meat in stir fries, salads, wraps, sandwiches and Bolognese dishes, but it may take time and practice to get it right.
+It’s a delicious and healthy way to replace meat in stir-fries, salads, wraps, sandwiches, and Bolognese dishes, but it may take time and practice to get it right.

 Here are our top tips for cooking tempeh:

-- Make the marinade – Tempeh is renowned for its ability to absorb flavour.
+- Make the marinade – Tempeh is renowned for its ability to absorb flavor.
 If you want to marinade before cooking it, here are some tasty recipes.
 However, if you’re cooking with sauces, it’s not always necessary to marinade it beforehand.

 - Steam it before cooking – Some people find that tempeh has a bitter taste, but this varies from brand to brand.
-If you want to remove the bitterness, simply cut the tempeh into pieces, cover it and steam for 10 minutes.
+If you want to remove the bitterness, simply cut the tempeh into pieces, cover it, and steam for 10 minutes.